FAQ

 Why can't I pick which platform I'm playing a game on?

 It's mostly about keeping things simple.
-The interface is already packed with features, so adding dropdowns and buttons to set and update per-platform ownership would make things even more cluttered for most users.
+The interface is already packed with features, so adding dropdowns and buttons to set and update ownership per platform would make things even more cluttered for most users.
 If you need more control, try using custom sections which support batch editing.

 Can I import my library from another site?